gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- Trusting the host but not the network.

-# OS implementation and systems
+# OS Implementation and Systems

 - Privilege escalation techniques, and prevention.
 - Buffer Overflows.